Radiative Sky Cooling-Enabled Efficiency Improvements on Commercial Cooling Systems

 Environmental Sustainability

-Deployment of SkyCool panels can reduce greenhouse gas emissions by reducing the electricity consumed from the grid and do not use high-GWP refrigerants.
+Deployment of SkyCool panels can reduce greenhouse gas emissions by reducing the electricity consumed from the grid, and they do not use high-GWP refrigerants.
 SkyCool panels also reduce water consumption associated with cooling.

 Greater Reliability